Student Organization FAQs

 You can check your Event Pass balance using the GET app or on the Commodore Card website.

-Student workers at the Sarratt student box office will not know you are using your Event Pass funds to pay for tickets.
+Student workers at the Sarratt Box Office will not know you are using your Event Pass funds to pay for tickets.
 Only you will be able to tell how you are paying for tickets.

 Event Pass funds expire at the end of the academic year.
 Unused funds do not remain in individual student accounts; however, unused funds are returned to Experience Vanderbilt for funding use in the following year.